intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 * Each stream to which the boilerplate applies, which approves that the boilerplate meets its needs
-* The RSAB, which approves that the boilerplate is consistent with the boilerplate used in the other streams
+* The RSAB, which approves that the boilerplate is not in conflict with the boilerplate used in the other streams
 * The RPC, which approves that the language of the boilerplate conforms to the RFC Style Guide
 * The IETF Trust, which approves that the boilerplate correctly states